 Let’s take as an example our sauté pan, with its nearly 8 pounds of copper.
 Each of the cuts used to form the sauté are sheared from a very large sheet.
-Like when cutting biscuits, there are drops and irregular shapes that can’t be used for pans, so we return it to the mill as scrap for recycling (for which we get credited not the improved price we paid for it, but the current spot price).
+Like when cutting biscuits, there are drops and irregular shapes that can’t be used for pans, so we return these to the mill as scrap for recycling (for which we get credited not the improved price we paid for it, but the current spot price).
 Between shearing, spinning, cut-back milling, drilling, riveting (all by hand) and other labor costs, the value added to our sauté bumps up about 75%.

 Our cast iron handles and copper rivets add another 10% (“ductile” iron is itself subject to similar market swings, but with no futures market to smooth long-term prices), and then the copper pan body with its riveted iron handles are sent over to the tin shop for lining and polishing.
 While tin (in its highly purified “lab-grade” form by far the most expensive metal of the three we use) is not a large percentage of the weight of any pan, hand-tinning and polishing are the most labor-intensive operations in our production, adding another 45% or so to our sauté pan’s cost.